nvs/gem-leaderboards/README.md

 - **[No Maze](#16-no-maze).** Only games that use `-maze` to disable mazing will be considered.
 - **[No Extra Chance](#16-no-extra-chance).** Only games that use `-extra` to disable Extra Chance will be considered.
+Level 50 must be cleared.

 ### Prizes